MicrosoftDocs/windowsserverdocs/WindowsServerDocs/management/group-policy/plan/Resultant-Set-of-Policy.md

 RSoP consists of two modes: planning mode and logging mode.
 With planning mode, you can simulate the effect of policy settings that you want to apply to a computer and user.
 Logging mode reports the existing policy settings for a computer and user that is currently logged on.

 The Resultant Set of Policy Wizard helps you create an RSoP query.
-You can open the wizard from Microsoft Management Console (MMC), Active Directory Users and Computers, or Active Directory Sites and Services.
+You can open the wizard from Microsoft Management Console (mmc), active directory Users and computers, or active directory Sites and Services.
 You must run the wizard at least once to create an RSoP query.
-When complete, the wizard displays the query results in the RSoP snap-in in MMC.
+When complete, the wizard displays the query results in the RSoP snap-in in mmc.
 From here, you can save, change, and refresh your queries.
-You can create many RSoP queries by adding multiple Resultant Set of Policy snap-ins to MMC, one RSoP snap-in per query.
+You can create many RSoP queries by adding multiple Resultant Set of Policy snap-ins to mmc, one RSoP snap-in per query.